marcoalopez/marcoalopez.github.io/personal_website.md

 ### **Under review**

+### **Peer-reviewed publications**

+**2026**

-- **Lopez-Sanchez MA** and Padrón-Navarta JA (submitted in 2026/06).
+- **Lopez-Sanchez MA**, Padrón-Navarta JA, 2026.
 Recovering full crystallographic orientation in specimen coordinates from polarised μ-FTIR spectra. **Accepted for publication in Contributions to Mineralogy and Petrology in August 2026.** Preprint at https://doi.org/10.21203/rs.3.rs-10187075/v1

-### **Peer-reviewed publications**

 **2025**